-Gigondas is one of the of the famous wine regions in the Southern Rhône Valley in Southern France.
+Gigondas is one of the famous wine regions in the Southern Rhône Valley in Southern France.
 Gigondas is also the name of a small village within the region located just next to the Dentelles de Montmirail Mountains.
 The village is very picturesque located in a beautiful hilly area surrounded by vineyards.

 Most of the wine made in Gigondas is red wine, although there is also a small amount of rosé made as well.
 White wines are not allowed to be made within the AOC of Gigondas.
 According to appellation laws, both the red and rosé must be made mostly from Grenache, with Syrah and Mourvedre used as blending grapes.
-A few other other local varietals are allowed to be blended in small amounts.
-The Gigondas red wines are bold, ripe, and often high in alcohol with ripe fruit and spice flavors.
+A few other local varietals are allowed to be blended in small amounts.
+The Gigondas red wines are bold, ripe, and often high in alcohol with ripe fruit and spice flavours.

-Gigondas wines are often considered secondary to their more-famous neighbor, Châteauneuf du Pape.
+Gigondas wines are often considered secondary to their more-famous neighbour, Châteauneuf du Pape.
 This may have been the case decades ago, but recently quality levels have been greatly improved within the region, and now many wines from Gigondas are on par with Châteauneuf du Pape.

 History of Gigondas Wines

 The Romans were the first to bring wine to Gigondas, planting vineyards all around the Southern Rhône Valley region.
 The area of Gigondas was even used as a Roman settlement.
 Ruins still existing in the region attest to Roman life.
 After the fall of the Roman Empire, the tradition of vineyards and winemaking continued throughout the ages.
 Although the wine was not recognized as particularly special until much later.